xfortisfye/GCCF/07-lab.md

 Update the Network-admin service account by providing it the Security Admin role.

 The Security Admin role, provides permissions to:
-- [ ] Create a firewall rules
+- [x] Create a firewall rules
-- [ ] List the available firewall rules
+- [x] List the available firewall rules
+- [x] Modify the available firewall rules
+- [x] Delete the available firewall rules
 - [ ] Neither list, create, modify, or delete the available firewall rules
-- [ ] Delete the available firewall rules
-- [ ] Modify the available firewall rules

-1. In the Console, navigate to Navigation menu (mainmenu.png) > IAM & admin > IAM.
+1. In the Console, navigate to Navigation Menu > IAM & admin > IAM.

 2. Find the Network-admin account.
 Focus on the Name column to identify this account.